Manitoba Open

 The Manitoba Open is a golf tournament on PGA Tour Americas that is held in Manitoba, Canada.
 It was first played from 1919 to 1925 and then from 1931 to 1997 before adopting a new name in 1998.
 After several further name changes, the tournament readopted its original title for 2020.

 From 1998 to 2006 it was known as the MTS Classic, then as the Free Press Manitoba Classic in 2007, and from 2008 to 2012 as the Canadian Tour Players Cup, which was shortened to Players Cup in 2013.

+Starting in 2025, the PGA Tour America's announced that the Manitoba Open will be hosted on a rotation of 5 courses moving forward, featuring Breezy Bend Country Club, Elmhurst Golf & Country Club, Glendale Golf & Country Club, Pine Ridge Golf Club, and Southwood Golf & Country Club.